arcus/education_modules/database_normalization/database_normalization.md

 What you want to eventually end up with will be a single table of results that might only have three columns: "subj\_id", "dep\_total", and "zip".
 That way you can look at the relationship between depression inventory scale and zip code.

 You may be asking yourself, "Why don't the people collecting the data or designing the database just put all the information together in one table to start with?"
 After all, getting one row per subject (or per sample, etc.) is how we usually prepare to apply statistical tests.
-If we could just **start** with one row per research subject in SQL, we'd be ready to jump into the science and not have so much data preparation work.
+If we could just **start** with one row per research subject in our source data, we'd be ready to jump into the science and not have so much data preparation work.

-The reason why this usually doesn't happen in a SQL database, and you instead see lots of different tables that you have to join together is because of a concept known as **normalization**.
+The reason why this usually doesn't happen in a database, and you instead see lots of different tables that you have to join together is because of a concept known as **normalization**.
 To explain normalization, we'll first explain **one-to-many** data relationships.

 ## One-to-Many